victorygod/SuperNet/README.md

 The result of experienment 2 shows the network also converged, which means the network actually resort to vector z to get a new network.

+## Conclusion

+The idea of SuperNet is that the weights of networks for similar tasks are also similar.
+And a new network could be generated from a small vector.
+This vector is a compress representation of this new network in the domain of such similar network.
+We designed experienments to prove that we can get a new network by only training a small vector.
+The meaning of SuperNet is that in transfer learning, if we use SuperNet to fit target domain, the trainable weights will be very few and the flexibility will be guaranteed.